TERM DATES

 Jane Austin

-Dive into Austen’s world of wit, romance and social expectation while building confident analysis, essay writing and exam-ready reading skills.
-Over 12 weeks, learners explore themes, context, character development and Austen’s sharp narrative voice, developing strong critical responses and a clear understanding of this classic GCSE text.
+We continue our dive into Austen’s world of wit, romance and social expectation while building confident analysis, essay writing and exam-ready reading skills.
+Learners explore themes, context, character development and Austen’s sharp narrative voice, developing strong critical responses and a clear understanding of this classic GCSE text.

 Sociology